canvas-medical/documentation/collections/_api/documentreference.md

               - For POC Lab Reports or Educational Material documents, the context will contain information about the encounter of the note the commands were committed with if applicable.

               - For Lab Reports that have a Lab Review committed in a note, the context will have information about any encounter associated with that note.

+              - For Referral Reports, the context will include practiceSettings that include any specialty codings of the referral.
             attributes:
               - name: encounter
                 type: array[json]